 If you are marketing to a wider audience, requiring people to click on symbols or read the fine print may mean you will lose a huge portion of your potential senior customers.
 These are not just for seniors but for everyone; all can benefit from an easy, clear sales process.

 Tip 5.
 Use Multi-Channel Marketing

 Only 27% of adults 65 and over owned smartphones according to the Pew Research Center.
 This means more seniors live in the offline world and if you want to reach them you are going to have a harder time if you will simply rely on mobile and internet.
 If you want to reach a large part of your senior market you have to use multi-channel marketing by targeting them online and offline.
-You can use online marketing but a majority of your efforts should be where your market is found so adopting a mixture of offline and online marketing efforts is the proper strategy.
+You can use online marketing but a majority of your efforts should be where your market is found so adopting a mixture of offline and online marketing efforts, like having direct mail services, is the proper strategy.
 You may also consider email marketing automation to fast-track your marketing efforts, too.